 The problem seems to lie in the fact that Apple MacOS X does not get the assignment of the /.well-known parameter correctly.
 Accordingly, we have (at first) extended the .htaccess file with an addition.

 Redirect 301 /.well-known/carddav /owncloud/remote.php/dav Redirect 301 /.well-known/caldav /owncloud/remote.php/dav

 These additions must be in the .htaccess file.

-The adaptation of .htaccess has then (at least) led to some computers to success.
-However, just under Mojave this did not lead to the final solution.
-After we could no longer downgrade our computers, there was no choice but to search further.
+The adaptation of .htaccess then led to success (at least) on some computers.
+However, especially under Mojave, this did not lead to the final solution.
+After we couldn't downgrade our computers either, there was no choice but to look further.
 Then we scoured the endless log files of our OwnCloud server.
-This revealed the next problem: the other Macs simply did not trust our Synology server.
-Thus, the solution was very simple.
-It simply became on a computer, in which the aforementioned modification of the .
-Htaccess file has already led to success, exported the certificate of the server and at the computer, where it does not work, recorded.
-After setting the appropriate trust settings, as shown in the screenshot below, the exchange worked fine.
+The next problem came up: the other Macs simply didn't trust our Synology server.
+So the solution was very simple.
+The server's certificate was simply exported on a computer on which the aforementioned modification of the .htaccess file had already been successful, and imported on the computer on which it did not work.
+After the corresponding trust settings were set here, as can be seen in the screenshot below, the exchange worked without any problems.

 It is therefore important that first the .htaccess and then the certificates (just go through keychain management and search for Synology or similar) are adjusted.